 3 .
 Trapping

-When it comes to choosing between trapping and baiting, trapping wins hands down.
-Baiting can lead to poisoning of non-targeted animals, including your pets and children, and can lead to odor problems when rats die in inaccessible areas.1
+When it comes to choosing between trapping and poisoning, trapping wins hands down.
+Poison can lead to harm or death of non-targeted animals, including your pets and children, and can lead to odor problems when rats die in inaccessible areas.1

 That said, trapping rats is not necessarily easy.
 Never underestimate the craftiness of a rat!
 Rats have a natural suspicion of new things and will not just jump into your traps and die.
 It may take several days before they even sniff at the trap, so don't be impatient.